survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ### inspectpack

 [inspectpack](https://www.npmjs.com/package/inspectpack) can be used for figuring out specific places of code to improve.
+The example below performs duplication analysis:

 ```bash
 $ inspectpack --action=duplicates --bundle=bundle.js